Y-12 National Security Complex: Anti-nuclear protests

 Since 1988, Oak Ridge Environmental Peace Alliance has organized non-violent direct action protests at the Y-12 Complex, in an effort to close down the weapons plant.
 Sister Mary Dennis Lentsch, a Catholic nun, has been arrested many times for protesting at the Oak Ridge facility.
 She has said, "I believe the continuing weapons production at the Y-12 National Security Complex in Oak Ridge, Tennessee, is in direct violation of the treaty obligations of the United States and consequently, is a violation of Article 6 of the U.S. Constitution".

 In 2011, the Rev. William J. Bichsel, an 84-year-old priest, received a prison sentence of three months for trespassing on federal property at the Y-12 complex.
-In 2012, there have been protests about the proposed new Uranium Processing Facility, which is expected to cost $7.5 billion.
+In 2012, there were protests about the new uranium processing facility.

-In July 2012, Megan Rice, an 82-year-old Catholic sister of the Society of the Holy Child Jesus, and two military veterans who now worked for peace, Gregory Boertje-Obed, and Michael Walli, entered the Y-12 complex.
+In July 2012, Sister Megan Rice, an 82-year-old Catholic sister of the Society of the Holy Child Jesus, and two military veterans, Gregory Boertje-Obed, and Michael Walli, entered the Y-12 complex.
 They were all Plowshares activists, and they chose Y-12 because of its crucial role in the production of nuclear weapons.
 They spray-painted anti-war slogans on the exterior of the Highly Enriched Uranium Materials Facility, a structure for storing weapons-grade uranium.
-The anti-nuclear activists, who got past fences and disabled security sensors before dawn on July 28, spent several hours in the complex, spray-painted peace messages, and prayed and sang before they were stopped by a guard, who was later joined by another.
+The anti-nuclear activists, who got past fences and disabled security sensors before dawn on July 28, spent several hours in the complex, spray-painted peace messages, and prayed and sang before they were stopped by guards.
 The security breach prompted private experts to criticize the Department of Energy's safeguarding of nuclear materials.
-The agency is to reappraise security measures across its nuclear weapons program.
 The DOE-OIG found that all of the defenses for the plant were insufficient and that the security response had "troubling displays of ineptitude."
 On May 9, 2013, the three were convicted of sabotage.
-In her testimony Rice said "I regret I didn't do this 70 years ago."
+In her testimony, Sister Rice said, "I regret I didn't do this 70 years ago."